-Make sure forms are places throughout your website pages to encourage visitors to contact you.
-If you publish an email address for buyers to submit RFQs, make sure you're following up with those submissions regularly.
-Our 2021 Industrial Buyer's Search Habits Survey revealed that 44% expect a response in 24 hours.
+Also be sure to give buyers a place to contact you on your website — and if you publish an email address for buyers to submit RFQs, make sure you're following up with those submissions regularly.
+Our Industrial Buyer's Search Habits Survey revealed that 44% expect a response in 24 hours.

 Add your company information to free local online directories to increase your reach even more.
-Manufacturers see an SEO benefit of qualified traffic by keeping their company name, address, and phone number on directory pages like:
+Manufacturers see an SEO benefit of qualified traffic by keeping their company name, address, and phone number on business listing directory pages such as:

 Don't Forget About Your Current Customers

-All customers are not created equal, but it's important to stay in touch with all of them — once in a while, it's a good practice to see how your former customers are doing too.
-Your current customers are key to getting new ones.
+All customers are not created equal, but it's important to stay in touch with all of them — once in a while, it's a good practice to see how your former customers are doing, too.

 Create regular email campaigns to keep in touch.
 Ask them for feedback on how you can improve and encourage them to share your business with someone in their network or post a testimonial on your Google Reviews.
+(Positive reviews will help convince others to do business with you!)
 You'll learn what keeps them happy and how you can be better — your email may even serve as a reminder for repeat business.